-The PURC will compile information and instructions from each municipality regarding their waste reduction and recycling programs.
-This information will be made readily accessible to residents and businesses of the Planning Unit by posting it to a new recycling website that is expected to be established by the end of 2009.
+The PURC will continue to compile information and instructions from each municipality regarding their waste reduction and recycling programs.
+This information will be made readily accessible to residents and businesses of the Planning Unit by posting it to the recycling website (www.capitalregionrecycling.com).

-To reach a wide audience of "life long" recyclers, the City of Albany is providing recycling bins to all City public schools and private schools as part of an overall recycling education program.
-In addition, the PURC will promote increased recycling in the City's schools and will also work with the coordinators from member municipalities to expand this program to include all public and private schools in the Planning Unit.
-As part of this effort, the PURC and local recycling coordinators will work with the schools to ensure their collection service providers not only provide recycling collection but also assist the schools with proper structuring of their collection contracts to ensure they receive the associated cost benefit for recycling additional materials.
+To reach a wide audience of "life long" recyclers, the City of Albany provided recycling bins to all City public schools and private schools as part of an overall recycling education program.
+In addition, the PURC has promoted increased recycling in the City's schools and also works with the coordinators from member municipalities to expand this program to include all public and private schools in the Planning Unit.
+Progress to date was presented in more detail in Section 4.1.4.
+As part of this effort, the PURC and local recycling coordinators work with the schools to ensure their collection service providers not only provide recycling collection but also assist the schools with proper structuring of their collection contracts to ensure they receive the associated cost benefit for recycling additional materials.

 Another enhancement to the recycling program resulting from the May 2009 SWMP Modification is the public space recycling program.
 Planning for this program began early in 2009 with the identification of several public space recycling locations.
-A three month pilot program will be initiated at several locations throughout the City (such as Washington Park and Corning preserve).
-Upon the evaluation of the success rate at these locations the City will expand the program to additional locations.
-In conjunction with the placement of receptacles, the City will review its recycling ordinance and permit requirements for all public space activities making the provision of recycling, separation and collection of materials a permit requirement.
-This program will be expanded to member municipalities, with assistance form the PURC and updates to local recycling regulations.
+A pilot program was initiated at several locations throughout the City (such as Washington Park and Corning Preserve).
+Based upon the evaluation of the success rate at these locations, the City expanded the program to additional locations, and has placed 30 recycling bins on the streets of the City as well as 50 trash and recycling kiosks in various public parks throughout the City.
+The City of Albany provides recycling bins for all City-sponsored events.
+The City also provides trash and recycling services for other events held in public spaces that are not sponsored by the City.
+Going forward, the City will review its recycling ordinance and permit requirements for all public space activities making the provision of recycling, separation and collection of materials a permit requirement.
+This program will be expanded to member municipalities, with assistance from the PURC and updates to local recycling regulations.

 In addition to continuing these programs to promote and expand existing recycling infrastructure, a new element of this SWMP will be the development of one or more drop-off facilities to provide residents and businesses with more complete selection of waste reduction and recycling opportunities.
 Such a facility would include a one-stop location to accept all designated recyclables, as well as for selected MSW components such as electronics, motor oil, fluorescent light bulbs, a swap shop to promote re-use of second-hand items, as well as a volume-based (PAYT) user charge for solid waste disposal.
 This facility could be developed as either an expansion of an existing recycling and transfer facility, as a newly developed facility site, or in more than one location.
 It is envisioned that such a facility would be available for any resident or small business in the Planning Unit.